Our cookies help to your experience with us seamless.

 You will remain employed while furloughed but you can’t do any work for your employer during this time.
 Your employer could choose to fund the difference between the government payment and your salary, but doesn’t have to.

-If your income reduces as a result of these changes, you might be able to claim benefits such as Universal Credit.
+If your income reduces as a result of these changes, you might be able to claim benefits such as Universal Credit, and if you normally receive tax credits, these won’t be affected by the reduction in your hours – they’ll just base your tax credit award on the normal hours that you work.

 This scheme is backdated so if you’ve been laid off or made redundant since the start of March, you should speak to your employer.